Why Xero is Not Not For Groups: The CFO Playbook

 And what about other accounting solutions?

-Xero is commonly the preferred solution for multi-entity businesses according to experienced scale up CFO, Steve Jarvis.
+Xero is commonly the preferred solution for multi‑entity businesses, says experienced scale‑up CFO Steve Jarvis.

 Getting started

-So, if you are a business juggling multiple entities, fear not.
-In the words of Rob Buckman, thanks to best-of-breed apps like Mayday, "now Xero really is a multi-entity solution".
+If you’re juggling multiple entities, relax.
+Rob Buckman says, thanks to best‑of‑breed apps like Mayday, “now Xero really is a multi‑entity solution.”

-Next week we will delve into the details of some of these success stories, share practical tips, and explore what your group setup on Xero could look like.
+Next week we’ll dive into success stories, practical tips, and what your group setup on Xero could look like.

-Or dive straight into the good stuff by downloading a copy of our full 2024 report today.
+Or download a copy of our full 2024 report today.